 Expansion-From time to time, we review possible acquisitions of businesses and drilling rigs and may make significant future capital commitments for such purposes.
 We may also consider investments related to major rig upgrades, new rig construction, or the acquisition of a rig under construction.
 We may commit to such investment without first obtaining customer contracts.
 Any acquisition, upgrade or new rig construction could involve the payment by us of a substantial amount of cash or the issuance of a substantial number of additional shares or other securities.
 Our failure to secure drilling contracts for rigs under construction could have an adverse effect on our results of operations or cash flows.

-During the three months ended March 31, 2018, we completed our acquisition of Songa.
-In connection with the acquisition, we acquired seven mobile offshore drilling units, including five harsh environment floaters and two midwater floaters.
+In connection with the Songa acquisition, we acquired seven mobile offshore drilling units, including five harsh environment floaters and two midwater floaters.
 See Notes to Condensed Consolidated Financial Statements-Note 4-Business Combination.